Reintroducing Family Meals

 • Let kids help cook.
 A Canadian study shows children who help with meal preparation tend to eat healthier.
 Involving your children in making the meal also allows you to talk with them while you work (and occupy their busy minds)!

 • Turn off the devices.
 All sitting in the same area while looking at your phones doesn’t count as quality time.
 Turn off the TV and put away smartphones during the meal.
-Paying attention to your meal also helps you full more satiated and prevents overeating.
+Paying attention to your meal also helps you feel more satiated and prevents overeating.

 • Ask questions.
 This time together is the perfect excuse to find out more about what’s going on in your partner and children’s lives.
 But sometimes it takes more than a “How was your day?” to get to the good stuff.
 Try asking specific questions like, “Tell me something that made you laugh today,“ or “What did you play at recess?”